WAP-Industries/sike-hoe/README.md

 4. If the `Win32Handler.bat` program detects that the `Win32Helper.bat` is not registered in Task Scheduler, it...
    - creates a directory called `Applications` in the user profile
    - copies the `Win32Helper.bat` file over to the directory
-   - registers the `Win32Helper.bat` file to run every minute
+   - registers the `Win32Helper.bat` file in the TaskScheduler as "sike", which will run every minute

 ---